publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch18/schI/m__us_usc_t25_s1616e.md

         (4) provide a program that increases the skills of, and provides continuing education to, nurses, nurse midwives, and nurse practitioners, or

-        (5) provide any program that is designed to achieve the purpose described in subsection (a) of this section.
+        (5) provide any program that is designed to achieve the purpose described in subsection (a).

     (c) __Application__

-        Each application for a grant under subsection (a) of this section shall include such information as the Secretary may require to establish the connection between the program of the applicant and a health care facility that primarily serves Indians.
+        Each application for a grant under subsection (a) shall include such information as the Secretary may require to establish the connection between the program of the applicant and a health care facility that primarily serves Indians.

     (d) __Preference__

-    In providing grants under subsection (a) of this section, the Secretary shall extend a preference to—
+    In providing grants under subsection (a), the Secretary shall extend a preference to—

         (1) programs that provide a preference to Indians,